I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/nc-bthddi-pfnbth_allocate_brb.md

 Profile drivers obtain a pointer to the
     <i>BthAllocateBrb</i> function when they query the Bluetooth driver stack for an instance of the
     BTHDDI_PROFILE_DRIVER_INTERFACE driver interface.
 See
-    <a href="https://msdn.microsoft.com/56db29cd-26ab-4262-9b9f-40d46372ffe9">Querying for Bluetooth
+    <mshelp:link keywords="bltooth.querying_for_bluetooth_interfaces" tabindex="0">Querying for Bluetooth
-    Interfaces</a> for more information about querying the Bluetooth driver stack.
+    Interfaces</mshelp:link> for more information about querying the Bluetooth driver stack.

 ## Requirements
 | &nbsp; | &nbsp; |